nanoflite/f3k_bk/home.md

-# 2015 F3K Belgian Championship
+# 2016 F3K Belgian Championship

-Welcome to the overview of the results for the Belgian championship F3K season 2015.
+Welcome to the overview of the results for the Belgian championship F3K season 2016.

 ## Belgian contests

-We flew 7 contests this year, from which 6 count for the end result.
+We flew 7 contests this year, from which 5 count for the end result.
 For each pilot, we retire the worst score.

+This score table only contains results for the Belgian pilots.

 ## How was this made?